How Can Small Businesses Use PPP Loans?

 - If you let employees go, you have until June 30, 2020, to restore full-time employment and salary levels

 - If you decrease your full-time employee headcount, your loan forgiveness will be reduced

-The amount of forgiveness your PPP loan qualifies for will depend heavily on your payroll costs over the eight weeks beginning on the date that the lender makes the funds available to you (which must be no later than ten calendar days from the date of PPP loan application approval.)
+The amount of forgiveness your PPP loan qualifies for will depend heavily on your payroll costs over the 24 weeks beginning on the date that the lender makes the funds available to you (which must be no later than ten calendar days from the date of PPP loan application approval.)
 This period gives you time to hire back employees you laid off or furloughed and restore your small business to its original state.

 You will need to submit a forgivable loan request to the lender servicing your loan.
 This request must include verifying documentation for:

 - Payments made on the eligible mortgage, lease, and utility obligations

 For PPP loan forgiveness, you will be required to certify that the documents you submitted are accurate and true and that you will use the loan amount to keep employees working or rehire employees and to make eligible mortgage interest, rent, and utility payments.
 Your lender must decide on the forgiveness within 60 days.

 Any portion of your loan that is not eligible for forgiveness converts into a five-year loan at a 1% interest rate.
 Your entire loan starts accumulating interest immediately, so you will also pay interest on the forgivable portion of your loan before it is forgiven.
 There is a 10-month grace period before any payments are due.